jspm/jspm.org/pages/js-integrity-with-import-maps.md

 # JavaScript Integrity with Import Maps

-<p style="text-align: right; margin-top: -4em; margin-bottom: 4em; font-size: 0.9em;"><em>Guy Bedford, July 28<sup style="padding-left:0.15em">th</sup> 2024</em></p>
+<p style="text-align: right; margin-top: -4em; margin-bottom: 4em; font-size: 0.9em;"><em>Guy Bedford, August 5<sup style="padding-left:0.15em">th</sup> 2024</em></p>

+_With the new `"integrity"` field for import maps, [recently released in Chrome 127](https://developer.chrome.com/release-notes/127#importmap_integrity) thanks to [work from Shopify engineering](https://shopify.engineering/shipping-support-for-module-script-integrity-in-chrome-safari), we now have a new security primitive for JS modules on the web with the ability to define a module integrity manifest._

-Until recently, there were only two ways to define [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) for JavaScript code on the web:
+Before this, there have only two ways to define [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) for JavaScript code on the web:

 1. With the integrity directly on the script tag: `<script type="module" integrity="sha386-..." src="...">`.
 2. With the integrity directly on a preload tag: `<link rel="modulepreload" integrity="sha386-..." href="...">`.

-These requirements for integrity come with some limitations:
+These requirements for integrity have limitations in that:

-* Integrity does not apply for ES mdoule imports, since there is [no `"integrity"` attribute planned](https://github.com/tc39/proposal-import-attributes?tab=readme-ov-file#why-not-out-of-band) for something like `import 'dep' with { "integrity": "..." }`.
+* Integrity does not apply for dependency imports, since there is [no `"integrity"` attribute planned](https://github.com/tc39/proposal-import-attributes?tab=readme-ov-file#why-not-out-of-band) for something like `import 'dep' with { "integrity": "..." }`, due to the cascading effect of inline integrity.
-* There is no standard way to apply dynamic integrity injection for lazily loaded dynamic `import()`s.
-All JS source with integrity must be eagerly fetched and loaded by the network with a direct script or preload tag.
+* Further, there is also no way to apply integrity for lazy dependency imports using dynamic `import()`s.
+All JS source with integrity must therefore be eagerly fetched and loaded by the network with a direct script or preload tag that can provide the integrity.
-* Since a given JS module may be imported in multiple places, every single call site is responsible for ensuring the integrity check, making it hard to treat this as a security guarantee.
+* Since a given JS module may be imported in multiple places, every single call site is responsible for ensuring the integrity check, making it hard to treat this as a universal security guarantee.

 The above often make it inhibitatively difficult to ship ES modules on the web with full integrity for JS resources, or to even consider a `Content-Security-Policy: require-sri-for script;` integrity policy when shipping ES modules.

-With the new `"integrity"` field for import maps, [recently released in Chrome 127](https://developer.chrome.com/release-notes/127#importmap_integrity), we now have a new security primitive for JS modules on the web with the ability to define a full integrity manifest without the above concerns.

 ### The Import Map `"integrity"` field